Texas vs. Kansas State NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Texas' games this season have gone over 52 points 10 of 11 times.
+- Texas and its opponents have gone over the current 52-point total in 10 of 11 games this season.

+- The two teams combine to score 63.7 points per game, 11.7 more than the over/under in this contest.

-- Kansas State has combined with its opponents to score more than 52 points in four of 11 games this season.
+- The 53.4 points per game these two squads have allowed their opponents to score this season are 1.4 more than the 52 over/under in this contest.

-- Friday's total is 11.7 points lower than the two team's combined 63.7 points per game average.

-- This contest's total is 1.4 points fewer than the 53.4 these two squads combine to give up per game in 2021.

-- The Longhorns and their opponents have scored an average of 60.0 points per game in 2021, 8.0 more than Friday's total.
+- The average total in Longhorns games this season is 60, eight points above Friday's total of 52.

-- The 52-point over/under for this game is 0.9 points below the 52.9 points per game average total in Wildcats games this season.
+- The 52-point total for this game is 0.9 points below the 52.9 points per game average total in Wildcats games this season.

 Texas Stats and Trends

+- Texas has four wins against the spread in 11 games this year.

-- The Longhorns have an ATS record of 4-3 in their seven games as a favorite of 2 points or more so far this season.
+- The Longhorns have an against the spread record of 4-3 in their seven games as a favorite of 3 points or more so far this season.

-- Texas' games this year have gone over the total in five out of 11 opportunities (45.5%).
+- Texas' games this year have hit the over on five of 11 set point totals (45.5%).

-- Texas is 4-5 against the spread and 4-5 overall in games when it records more than 21.0 points.
+- Texas is 4-5 against the spread and 4-5 overall in games when it scores more than 21 points.

-- In games that Texas picks up over 345.0 yards, the team is 4-4 against the spread and 4-4 overall.
+- Texas is 4-4 against the spread and 4-4 overall when the team picks up over 345 yards.

-- The Longhorns have turned the ball over 17 times this season, three more turnovers than the Wildcats have forced (14).
+- This year, the Longhorns have turned the ball over 17 times, three more than the Wildcats' takeaways (14).

 - Find the latest spread and moneyline odds for Texas at SISportsbook.